apache/druid-website-src/faq.md

 Druid offers the following advantages over traditional data warehouses:

+* Much lower latency for OLAP-style queries
-* Low latency streaming ingest, and direct integration with messages buses such as Apache Kafka.
+* Much lower latency for data ingest (both streaming and batch)
+* Out-of-the-box integration with Apache Kakfa, AWS Kinesis, HDFS, AWS S3, and more
-* Time-based partitioning, which enables performant time-based queries.
+* Time-based partitioning, which enables performant time-based queries
-* Fast search and filter, for fast ad-hoc slice and dice.
+* Fast search and filter, for fast slice and dice
-* Minimal schema design, and native support for semi-structured and nested data.
+* Minimal schema design and native support for semi-structured and nested data

-Consider using Druid over a data warehouse if you have streaming data, and require low-latency ingest as well as low-latency queries.
-Also consider Druid if you need ad-hoc analytics.
-Druid is great for slice and dice and drill downs.
-Druid is also often used over a data warehouse to power interactive applications, where support for high concurrency queries is required.

-### Is Druid a SQL-on-Hadoop solution?
-When should I use Druid over Presto/Hive?

-Druid supports SQL and can load data from Hadoop, but is not a SQL-on-Hadoop system.
-Modern SQL-on-Hadoop solutions are used for the same use cases as data warehouses, except they are designed for architectures where compute and storage are separated systems, and data is loaded from storage into the compute layer as needed by queries.

-The previous section on Druid vs data warehouses also applies to Druid versus SQL-on-Hadoop solutions.
+Consider using Druid to augment your data warehouse if your use case requires:

+* Powering an user-facing application
+* Low-latency query response with high concurrency
+* Instant data visibility
+* Fast ad-hoc slice and dice
+* Streaming data

+To summarize, Druid shines when the use cases involves real-time analytics and where the end-user (technical or not) wants to apply numerous queries in rapid succession to explore or better understand data trends.

 ### Is Druid a log aggregation/log search system?
 When should I use Druid over Elastic/Splunk?

 Druid uses inverted indexes (in particular, compressed bitmaps) for fast searching and filtering, but it is not generally considered a search system.
 While Druid contains many features commonly found in search systems, such as the ability to stream in structured and semi-structured data and the ability to search and filter the data, Druid isn’t commonly used to ingest text logs and run full text search queries over the text logs.
 However, Druid is often used to ingest and analyze semi-structured data such as JSON.

 Druid at its core is an analytics engine and as such, it can support numerical aggregations, groupBys (including multi-dimensional groupBys), and other analytic workloads faster and more efficiently than search systems.

 ### Is Druid a timeseries database?
 When should I use Druid over InfluxDB/OpenTSDB/Prometheus?